jsitarski/bindata/manual.md

 # Advanced Topics

 ## Debugging

-BinData includes several features to make it easier to debug declarations.
+JBinData includes several features to make it easier to debug declarations.

 ### Tracing

-BinData has the ability to trace the results of reading a data structure.
+JBinData has the ability to trace the results of reading a data structure.

-    class A < BinData::Record
+    class A < JBinData::Record
       int8  :a
       bit4  :b
       bit2  :c
       array :d, :initial_length => 6, :type => :bit1
     end

-    BinData::trace_reading do
+   JBinData::trace_reading do
       A.read("\373\225\220")
     end
 {:ruby}